 If there was one major lesson learned from last month’s AWS outage, it’s that cloud failures are going to happen.
 IT pros and other experts say it’s best to plan for them so you can respond quickly when they do occur.

-Depending on the criticality of the application and the data, those plans could range from running redundant servers in the customers' own data center to setting up networks using
+Depending on the criticality of the application and the data, those plans could range from running redundant servers in the customers' own data center to setting up networks using multiple cloud providers.

 "Prepare for failure," said David Blinder, founder and CTO of LiveFamily, a Facebook app for genealogical research and a division of Bellevue, Wash.-based Intelius Inc.